-Following collection and sorting in the field, litter is transported back to the laboratory and dried at 65°C to constant mass for a minimum of 48 hrs.
+Following collection litter is transported back to the laboratory, sorted to functional group, then dried at 65°C to constant mass for a minimum of 48 hrs.
 The woody portion of litter is cut to fit in the drying oven then dried at 105°C to release bound water (Williamson and Wiemann 2010).
 Additionally, lignified structures associated with functional groups other than 'Woody material' or 'Twigs/branches' (e.g. hickory husks, walnut shells) may also require higher temperatures and extended dry times to release bound water.